Simply put, the City is buying more power than it currently needs.

 1. Addressing the increased costs for purchasing power

-The City is working through several approaches to address increased costs.
-All of these efforts work to address the electric fund’s current financial position.
+The City is working through several approaches to address this issue.
+All of these steps will be explored to address the electric fund’s current financial position.

 The City has reduced expenses in the electric department.
 This includes not issuing any new debt for capital projects, halting current projects, lowering the annual return on investment, or ROI, payment to the City’s general fund, a temporary hiring freeze, and limiting noncritical expenditures.
 These one-time adjustments were addressed in the current budget and will be considered in future budget discussions.

 The power cost adjustment, or PCA, charge will continue through September.
 This is the charge which allows the City to recover costs associated with purchasing power.
 The PCA compensates for fluctuations in purchased power cost.
-The PCA is one tool to ensure the stability of the electric fund should efforts to manage costs take longer than expected.
+The PCA is one tool to ensure the solvency of the electric fund should renegotiating the energy contracts take longer than expected.
 The City has increased and decreased the PCA several times over the years in response to changing energy prices.

 2. Making one-time adjustments to the current budget